openimsdk/openim-sdk-core/CONTRIBUTING.md

 2. Please use upper case letters where applicable, like the first letter of sentences / headings, etc.
 3. Please specify a language for each Markdown code blocks, unless there's no associated languages.
 4. Please insert a whitespace between Chinese and English words.
-5. Please use the correct case for technical terms, such as using HTTP instead of http, MySQL rather than mysql, Kubernetes instead of kubernetes, etc.
+5. Please use the correct case for technical terms, such as using `HTTP` instead of http, `MySQL` rather than mysql, `Kubernetes` instead of kubernetes, etc.
 6. Please check if there's any typos in the docs before submitting PRs.

 ## Engage to help anything

-We choose GitHub as the primary place for Open-IM-Server to collaborate.
-So the latest updates of Open-IM-Server are always here.
+We choose GitHub as the primary place for Open-IM-SDK-Core to collaborate.
+So the latest updates of Open-IM-SDK-Core are always here.
 Although contributions via PR is an explicit way to help, we still call for any other ways.

-+ reply to other's [issues](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
++ reply to other's [issues](https://github.com/OpenIMSDK/Open-IM-SDK-Core/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
 + help solve other user's problems;
-+ help review other's [PR](https://github.com/Open-IM-Server/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
++ help review other's [PR](https://github.com/OpenIMSDK/Open-IM-SDK-Core/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
-+ discuss about Open-IM-Server to make things clearer;
++ discuss about Open-IM-SDK-Core to make things clearer;
-+ advocate [Open-IM-Server](google.com/search?q=Open-IM-Server) technology beyond GitHub;
++ advocate [Open-IM-SDK-Core](google.com/search?q=Open-IM-SDK-Core) technology beyond GitHub;
-+ write blogs on Open-IM-Server and so on.
++ write blogs on Open-IM-SDK-Core and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**

-## Releasing
+## Release version

-Releases of Open-IM-Server are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
+Releases of Open-IM-SDK-Core are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
 The workflow looks like this:

 🎯 A PR is merged to the `main` branch: